data-apis/scipy-2023-presentation/paper.rst

   This also means that 0-D arrays are fully supported.
 Scalars as a separate concept are not specified.

+* Functions are generally only added to the specification if they are already implemented by a wide range of array libraries.
+There are only a few exceptions where the consortium has decided to specify new functions that are not implemented anywhere yet, because none of the existing implementations were satisfactory (for example, a new `isdtype()` function;
+  see the Data Types section below).

 * Functions that can easily be implemented in terms of existing standardized functions do not necessarily need to be standardized.